Niranjan-GopaL/Algorithm-Toolkits/vim____.md

 ## Screen control

 - zz (put that line in the middle of the screen)
-- zz ( bring it to the top of the screen)
+- zt ( bring it to the top of the screen)
+- zb ( bring it to the bottom of the screen)

 ## cool stuff done in zsh prompt